swipely/aviator/README.md

-Navigatorade
+Aviator
 ==================

-Navigatorade is a single-page front-end router built for modularity.
+Aviator is a single-page front-end router built for modularity.

 Routes are configured in one place.
 You specify as many route handlers (responders) as you'd like.
 The goals are: